shaneshibu/sei-project-2/readme.md

 ## Future development
+- **Cast Pages**
+While each movie page does include cast and crew information, MovieBored doesn't include individual actor pages.
+We didn't have time to include these within the time time limit, but if we were to improve this project, this is the first place we would start.
+- **Search for TV Shows**
-While we completed our Minimum Viable Product of a films database, we had hoped to include a similar process for TV listings and this would be our first goal.
+While we completed our Minimum Viable Product of a films database, the TMDB API also had the capability to search TV listings.
+We did start to implement this as we completed our original targets ahead of schedule, however we didn't manage to complete it.

+- **User Profiles**
-Subsequent features could include an option for users to create a profile, saving data such as favourite actors and films, recommended viewings etc.
+If we were to continue this project, subsequent features could include an option for users to create a profile, saving data such as favourite actors and films.
+However, this would require a back-end which was outside the scope of the original assignment.